 That goes for image searches, too.
 Bing was first to implement the “infinite scroll” in Bing Images, where users could simply scroll and scroll and never reach the “end” of their search results.
 Today, Bing’s image search adds an extra layer of search filters that Google users must drill down to find, including options to show only pictures with faces, for example, or display images in a particular layout.
 And if you need to find a licensed photo to illustrate a newsletter, Bing makes that information more easily accessible than Google does.

-About the only reason to use Google's image search if you're hunting down animated GIF images, as this is an option Bing has yet to offer.
+About the only reason to use Google’s image search is if you’re hunting down animated GIF images, as this is an option Bing has yet to offer.